Hejtmus/svelte-lightbox/README.md

 ### transitionDuration `number`

 Duration of lightbox toggle, in milliseconds.
-Based on this number are calculated transitions for lightbox cover.
+Based on this number are calculated transitions for lightbox cover, and the flight of the image under the crossfade preset.
 Default `300`.

 ### keepBodyScroll `boolean`